 Visual acuity test.
 You will be asked to read the letters or numbers of an electronic eye chart projected on the wall.
 Progressively smaller letters are introduced as you read each line.
 Each eye is covered as the other eye is tested.

 Eye Focus and Eye Muscle Movement Test.
 To see a clear, single image, the eyes must effectively change focus, move and work in unison.
-An assessment of accommodation, ocular motility and binocular vision determines how well your eyes focus, move and work together.
+An assessment of accommodation, ocular motility, and binocular vision determines how well your eyes focus, move, and work together.
 This testing will look for problems that keep your eyes from focusing effectively or make using both eyes together difficult.
 To test muscle strength and control, the doctor will ask you to visually track a target in different directions and observe your eye movements.

 Cover Test.
 This test will determine how well your eyes team together.
-As you focus at a small target some distance away, the doctor will cover and uncover each eye to observe how much your eyes move, watching for an eye that turns away from the target (strabismus).
-The test may be repeated with a target at close to you.
+As you focus on a small target some distance away, the doctor will cover and uncover each eye to observe how much your eyes move, watching for an eye that turns away from the target (strabismus).
+The test may be repeated with a target close to you.

 Confrontation Visual Field Exam.
 The examiner will ask the patient to cover one eye and stare at the examiner.
 The examiner will then move her hand out of the patient’s visual field and then bring it back in.
 The patient signals the examiner when her hand comes back into view.
 This is frequently done by an examiner as a simple and preliminary test.

 Retinoscopy.
 This test helps to establish your prescription.
 A streak of light will be directed into your eyes, as the examiner changes the lenses in an instrument (phoropter) in front of you.
 You will be asked to observe the letters at a distance though.
-Alternatively, an automated instrument (autorefractor) is used on most all patients for the same purpose.
+Alternatively, an automated instrument (autorefractor) is used on our patients for the same purpose.